Wing0/Simple-UDP-Connection/README.md

 Initialize sender and receiver:

 	# Sender:
+	from udp_connection import UDPConnection
 	udp = UDPConnection(TARGET_IP='127.0.0.1')

 Alternative:

 	# Sender:
+	from udp_connection import UDPConnection
 	udp = UDPConnection(TARGET_IP='yourcomputer')

 Where you insert the receiver machine IP address to the `TARGET_IP`.
 Alternatively, you can use the hostname.